 What vaccinations do I need?
 This is a common question for anyone travelling abroad.
 If you’re visiting developing countries and tropical regions you will almost certainly need some as there a lot of rather unpleasant diseases out there you don’t want to end up with.
 This section should give you an idea of what other travellers tend to opt for as most vaccinations fall into the optional rather than the essential category.

 This section will be of most use to first time backpackers as it is very hard to know what you should or shouldn’t pack ahead of your first trip.
-The cardinal sin is normally to pack everything you think you might need during your travels, a decision which will quickly come back to haunt you when you realise that hauling a heavy backpack around for months on end isn’t much fun.
+The cardinal sin is normally to pack everything you think you might need during your travels, a decision which will quickly come back to haunt you, when you realise that hauling a heavy backpack around for months on end isn’t much fun.

 If you’re going travelling for a decent length of time and you don’t happen to be obscenely rich then chances are you’re basically going to be living in hostels for a while.
-You’ll get to know these places pretty well on your travels and chances are any preconceptions about youth hostels will be smashed fairly quickly.
+You’ll get to know these places pretty well on your travels and any preconceptions about youth hostels will be smashed fairly quickly.
 Here are some basics to help you on your way.